Testing a Cluster

 SET GLOBAL wsrep_provider_options='pc.bootstrap=1';

-At this point the quorum should be reset and the cluster recovered.
+At this point, the quorum should be reset and the cluster recovered.

 Failure Simulation

 You can also test Galera Cluster by simulating various failure situations on three nodes.
-To simulate a crash of a single mysqld process, execute the following from the command-line on one of the nodes:
+To simulate a crash of a single mysqld process, execute the following command from the command-line on one of the nodes:

 $ killall -9 mysqld